actor-framework/actor-framework.github.io/_posts/2019-01-29-spotlight-lumicks.md

 __...__:

+__CAF Team__: Many scientists around the world rely on Lumicks products for their research or drug development.
+At the same time, you are constantly working to improve user experience and to deliver new features.
+What is your process for making sure your users always have a robust setup they can rely on while still bringing new features and improvements to your customers?

+__...__:

 __CAF Team__: A big part of software engineering is constant learning about the problem domain and iterating on a prototype until a robust solution emerges.
 However, we can't iterate endlessly.
 Time to market is very crucial, even critical in a startup like Lumicks.
 What brings the actor model, and CAF in particular, to the table that helps you iterating faster and reaching a sophisticated solution in reasonable time?

-__...__:

-__CAF Team__: Many scientists around the world rely on Lumicks products for their research or drug development.
-At the same time, you are constantly working to improve user experience and to deliver new features.
-What is your process for making sure your users always have a robust system they can rely on while still bringing new features and improvements to your customers?

 __...__: